By Mike Mitchell

 The best-case scenario of a sale would be if the NFL bought The XFL.
 It’s probably the only sports entity that could legitimately make it work.
 The time has long come for a second pro football league in the United States.

 The NFL took a swing at it decades ago with The World League of American Football and NFL Europe.
 The environment wasn’t right at the time for long-term success.
-Although those leagues were great for the sport and produced Hall of Fame players.
+However, those leagues were significant for the sport and produced Hall of Fame players.

 The entire sports viewing landscape was much smaller two decades ago.
 Football has also evolved significantly in the last twenty years.
 College football is so much more advanced and better than it was decades ago.
 The college game mirrors the NFL so much more closely than it did back then.